LetspingLetsPing

 Agents in background queues: push is your safety net

-When your agent runs inside a Vercel Queue (or Workflow), there's no frontend for the dev to watch.
-LetsPing intercepting that background job and pinging your phone is the safety net.
-Same firewall, same HITL console—you get the payload and live graph wherever you are.
+When your agent runs inside a Vercel Queue or Workflow, there is no frontend for the developer to watch.
+LetsPing intercepting that background job and sending a push notification to your phone is the safety net.
+The same firewall and HITL console apply whether the agent runs in an interactive session or in the background.

 How the behavioral firewall sees your Vercel agents